-Although it is possible to just show up at various cellar doors in your own car and pay for a tasting on the spot, it is much better to join a tour, whether it is the cheaper and more casual hop on/hop off option or a private tour with a wine expert.
-Not only will you be guaranteed great seating and quick service with the group, but you’ll also avoid driving drunk, not to mention all the stress of navigating.
-We joined a hop on/hop off tour in Stellenbosch for about R300 that carted us around to 5 wineries and had a phenomenal time with our group of 8.
-Another day, we also hired a private driver for R3000 to take us to another 5 wineries, which was an equally lovely day, but a lot more expensive and less social, though more personal and customised.
+Hire a car in Cape Town and make the 1hr drive to Stellenbosch or Franschhoek yourself.
+Once here, it’s definitely possible to show up at various cellar doors in your own car and pay for a tasting on the spot, but it’s much better to join a tour, whether it’s the cheaper and more casual hop on/hop off option or a private tour with a wine expert.
+Not only will you be guaranteed great seating and quick service with the group, but you’ll also get great local recommendations on where to go and avoid drink driving.

 Lanzerac Wine Estate

 Another stunning winery, Lanzerac has an abundance of outdoor seating perfect for enjoying their surprisingly good white and red wines.